IPA Session, the new face of hoppy beers

 The Speakeasy: The Example of a Well-Balanced Session IPA

-In the world of light IPAs, some do this balance particularly well, and the speakeasy is a good example .
-At 4.0% ABV, it combines a light but structured body with a punchy aromatic.
+In the world of light IPAs, some achieve this balance particularly well, and the speakeasy is a good example.
+At 4.0% alcohol , it combines a light but structured body with a punchy aromatic.

-Its hopping relies on Herkules for a clean bitter base, Cascade for its floral notes and Mandarina Bavaria for a touch of citrus.
+Its hops rely on Herkules for a clean bitter base, Cascade for its floral notes, and Mandarina Bavaria for a touch of citrus.
 The result is a fresh beer, where the intensity of the hops never overwhelms the drinkability.

 Each sip prolongs the pleasure without saturating the palate.
 This is precisely what defines a well-executed Session IPA: a beer that retains all the expressiveness of the hops without the saturation effect of a more alcoholic version.